-In 2016, advocates tracked at least 22 deaths of transgender people in the United States due to fatal violence, the most ever recorded.
+In 2016, advocates tracked at least 23 deaths of transgender people in the United States due to fatal violence, the most ever recorded for that year.
 These victims were killed by acquaintances, partners and strangers, some of whom have been arrested and charged, while others have yet to be identified.
 Some of these cases involve clear anti-transgender bias.
 In others, the victim’s transgender status may have put them at risk in other ways, such as forcing them into homelessness.

 While the details of these cases differ, it is clear that fatal violence disproportionately affects transgender women of color, and that the intersections of racism, sexism, homophobia and transphobia conspire to deprive them of employment, housing, healthcare and other necessities, barriers that make them vulnerable.

 Sadly, 2017 has already seen at least 29 transgender people fatally shot or killed by other violent means.
 As HRC continues to work toward justice and equality for transgender people, we mourn those we have lost:

 - Mesha Caldwell, 41, a black transgender woman from Canton, Mississippi, was found shot to death the evening of January 4.
 The murder is still under investigation and no suspects have been arrested.